georgiadisc/eclass_api/README.md

 ```

 ## Additional information
----

-For a more complete example look under the example folder.
+For a more complete example look in the example folder.